History of Kazan: Etymology

 The origin of the name Kazan is uncertain.
 It could very well derive from the Bulgars - the Bulgarian (from the Bulgar language) and Tatar word (absorbed from the Bulgars) qazan means 'boiler' or 'cauldron'.
 Alternately, it may have been derived from the Tatar qazğan, 'dug' (with reference to ditches).
 Qazan is originally a name for a special cooking pan, similar to the wok, but heavier.
 The belief that the city of Kazan is named after this object comes from the terrain's similarity to a qazan: the city is situated in a U-shaped lowland.
 Another, more romantic legend tells a story of a Tatar princess Söyembikä, who dropped a golden dish (golden qazan) into the river while washing it, and that the city was founded at that site.
-Additionally, legends of the Chuvash people refer to the Bulgarian Prince Khusan (Хусан) (this being the Chuvash rendering of the Muslim name Hasan) and that is the Chuvash name for the city.
+Additionally, legends of the Chuvash people refer to the Prince Khusan (Хусан) (this being the Chuvash rendering of the Muslim name Hasan/Husain) and that is the Chuvash name for the city.
+According to Abulgazi Khan, the father of Ulug Muhammad Khan is "Ichkile Hasan".
+He founded Kazan, which is why the Chuvash call the city Hasan (Khusan).